omertb/meraki-scripts/README.md

 4. **get_client_info.py:** _Finds a client against IP/MAC address and prints client specific info such as device, network, port, ssid...
 It needs **get_clients.py** script to be run in order to function._

-> Mac address searches with symbols dash or colon, upper case, lower case are all valid.
+> Mac address searches with/without symbols dash or colon, upper case, lower case are all valid.
->Last for character seach without symbol is valid as well.
+>Last characters search with/without symbol is valid as well.